-This book is for serious practitioners of Yoga.
+Conversations on Yoga is for serious practitioners of Yoga.
 It answers a large number of topics and questions Sadhaks have asked on different aspects of Yoga.
 Both beginners and advanced practitioners can benefit immensely from this book that answers several questions not answered anywhere.
 You will also be surprised to find unexpected answers of many questions.

 The source of these answers is - Vedas, Gita, Yog Sutras - the sources that current Yogic schools have currently forgotten.
 These are the sources from which entire framework of Yoga has been developed.
 Vedas are the primary source and rest form elaboration of certain aspects of Yoga.
 The language of these texts is cryptic and requires Samadhi and Karma to decrypt.
 This is not an easy process and hence ignored in the modern era.
 Yet, the fact remains that any attempt to understand Yoga without this foundation is bound to lead to anti-Yoga instead.

 The collection of questions and answers in this book is not theoretical in nature.
 Yoga is a practical science, and so is the content of this book.
 The goal is to provide straight answers without beating around the bush in flowery language so that you can utilise the time for actual Sadhana.
 Life is short.
 Every second must be valued.